Blowing a Raspberry

 aka: Bronx Cheer

-known as an "unvoiced linguolabial trill"), it is a mild taunting gesture that tends to signify immaturity in the user.
+unvoiced linguolabial trill"), it is a mild taunting gesture that tends to signify immaturity in the user.
 Done by sticking one's tongue out, and usually placing each hand spread-fingered and thumb-in at the ears, and then blowing, making a "pthththt" sound.
-The origin of the term is Cockney rhyming slang
+The origin of the term is Cockney rhyming slang: "fart" -> "raspberry tart".
+If they also pull their eyelid down, then it's not this trope, it's Eyelid Pull Taunt.

 - In The Smurfs comic book story "Smurphony In 'C'" (and its Animated Adaptation counterpart), Harmony lures Gargamel out onto a ledge over a ravine with his turlisiphone and causes him to fall over, grabbing onto the log for dear life.
 When Harmony threatens to play the instrument to send Gargamel to his doom, Gargamel pleads for mercy, and Harmony remembers that Papa Smurf told him that he should never kick a Smurf when he's down, so he instead razzes the evil wizard.